sourcey/libsourcey/docs/api/archo.md

 void open(const std::filesystem::path & file)
 ```

+Defined in src/archo/include/icy/archo/zipfile.h:56

 Opens the archive at `file`, closing any previously opened archive.
-Populates the `info` vector with metadata for every entry.
+Populates the `[info](#info)` vector with metadata for every entry.
 #### Parameters
 * `file` Path to the ZIP archive.